If you’re looking for immediate or in-person mental illness help, see Get Help for Mental Illness.

 Find clinical trial information at ClinicalTrial.gov.
 “ClinicalTrials.gov is a registry and results database of federally and privately supported clinical trials conducted in the United States and around the world.
 ClinicalTrials.gov gives you information about a trial’s purpose, who may participate, locations, and phone numbers for more details.”

 I believe that all privately and publicly funded clinical trials must be listed here since 2007.
 (Although there are a few exceptions.)
-I’m not suggesting you sign up for a study (you should only do so with extreme caution) but this information might be useful in researching treatments.
+I’m not suggesting you sign up for a study (you should only do so with extreme caution), but this information might be useful when researching treatments.
 I believe even if the study is unpublished, it must be listed here.
 (Someone can correct me if I’m wrong about that.)

 Mental Illness Treatment Information